-We have historically relied on outside financing to fund our operations, capital expenditures, and expansion.
-In our initial public offering in July 2008, we issued approximately 10,000,000 shares of common stock at \$8.50 per share before underwriting discounts and issuing expenses.
+Our primary source of cash historically has been proceeds from the issuance of common stock, customer payments for our products and services, and borrowing under credit facilities.
+This has funded our operations, capital expenditures, and expansion.
 We may require additional capital from equity or debt financing in the future to fund our operations or respond to competitive pressures or strategic opportunities, such as an acquisition.
 We may not be able to secure such additional financing on favorable terms or at all.
 The terms of additional financing may place limits on our financial and operating flexibility.
 If we raise additional funds through further issuances of equity, convertible debt securities, or other securities convertible into equity, our existing stockholders could suffer significant dilution in their percentage ownership of our company, and any new securities that we issue could have rights, preferences, or privileges senior to those of existing or future holders of our common stock.
 If we are unable to obtain necessary financing on terms satisfactory to us, if and when we require it, our ability to grow or support our business and to respond to business challenges or opportunities could be significantly limited.